guitarvydas/guitarvydas.github.io/_posts/2023-10-29-Experimenting With ChatGPT As My Ghost Writer.md

 	- writing blogs and essays (see "See Also")
 	- writing books (see "See Also")
 - Code Commenting
-	- comments consist, at least, of 2 kinds
+	- comments consist, at least, of 2 kinds of concepts
 		1. describe operation of code (*how* the code works)
-		2. describe Architecture (*why* the code was built ; what problems it is mean to solve)
+		2. describe Architecture (*why* the code was built ; what problems the code is meant to solve)
-	- better tools for documentation might allow for *more* documentation, where *why* remains relevant even when *how* drifts over time
+	- better tools for documentation might allow for *more* documentation, where *why*-documentation remains relevant even when *how*-documentation drifts over time
 	- can A.I. be used to generate the *why* documentation?
 		- maybe needs some *why*-related point-form text
 		- maybe the tool prompts for more *why*-related points